$ cat mission.txt

 Chief

 Thai was born in Saigon and grew up on the Internet.
-He has spent most of his life asking computers impolite questions.
-For 12 years, he led security and cryptography work at Google, breaking and defending Gmail, Android, and YouTube, and co-creating Google Tink and Project Wycheproof.
-Earlier, he helped discover the SSL vulnerabilities affectionately known as BEAST, CRIME, and POODLE, a trilogy no one asked for but everyone patched.
+He has spent most of his adult life breaking things for a living.
+During 12 years at Google, he worked on security and cryptography, helping create tools such as Google Tink and Project Wycheproof.
+Before that, he helped discover the SSL attack trilogy: BEAST, CRIME, and POODLE.
+Together with Juliano Rizzo, he won a Pwnie Award for Best Server-Side Bug.

 $ whoami